Age needs one voice. Now it has:

 If you don't receive your payment, call the Winter Fuel Payments Helpline on 0845 915 1515.

-This is a payment made to eligible people when the weather is very cold.
+Cold Weather Payments are made to eligible people when the weather is very cold.

 You get £25 a week when the average temperature has been‚ or is expected to be‚ 0°C or below for 7 days in a row (between 1 November and 31 March).